Resources for our Church Community

 Links to other organizations

 University Congregational UCC is affiliated with the broader United Church of Christ denomination, which is located in Cleveland, Ohio.

 We are also part of the Pacific Northwest Conference of the United Church of Christ.

 Accessibility at UCUCC

 Hearing Impaired: Our sanctuary has an induction loop system that uses the T-Coil mode of your hearing aids.
-You can get the necessary equipment just before entering the Sanctuary on the right, or ask any usher.
+You can get the necessary equipment at a table to the right of the main glass doors entering the Sanctuary, or ask any usher.

 Visually Impaired: We offer each Sunday’s program in large print for easier readability.